drain field failure and saturation in septic systems recommended grease trap pumping schedule

 Signs Your Grease Trap Needs Pumping

-Even if you follow a regular schedule, it’s crucial to recognize the signs that your grease trap might need immediate attention:
+Even if you follow a regular recommended grease trap pumping schedule, it’s crucial to recognize the signs that your grease trap might need immediate attention:

 • Foul Odors: Unpleasant smells around the kitchen or near the grease trap.

-• Slow Drains: Water draining slower than usual from sinks and dishwashers.
+• Slow Drains: Water drains slower than usual from sinks and dishwashers.

 • Backups and Overflows: Water or grease backing up from drains, indicating a full trap.